grouparoo/grouparoo/documents/deployment/getting-started.md

 SERVER_TOKEN="a-random-string"
 ```

+> Note: the `.env` file only works when running in `NODE_ENV=development`.
+On your server, you should set up these same environment variables.

 > A note on `SERVER_TOKEN`: This should be a random string that will be used to identify Grouparoo servers to each-other in the same cluster.
 It will not be used to authenticate users, but rather authorize servers to make requests against each other.
 SERVER_TOKEN is not a replacement for setting unique, per-application database credentials and isolated runtime environments.

 `npm install` will not succeed without these environment variables being set.

+Only these 2 files are needed to make an "app" for Grouparoo to run.
+There is an example in the [app-example](https://github.com/grouparoo/app-example/blob/master/package.json) directory.

-### Step 4: Install Dependencies
+### Step 3: Install Dependencies

 Run `npm install` to install dependencies.
-This will also run `npm prepare` which will compile the typescript application and build the web components.
+This will also run `npm prepare` which will compile the typescript application and build the web components. `npx grouparoo generate` will do this automatically for you.

-### Step 5: Start the Server
+### Step 4: Start the Server

 Run `npm start` to start the server and visit `http://localhost:3000` to get started.
 Follow the on-screen instructions to create your account and first team.